jamiefolsom/arbotopia/_posts/2018-05-06-more-spring-walks.md

 I located this adult red-tail because it was being harassed by several jays.
 Note the hawk is protecting a recent kill.

 We found our last highlight thru a circuitous route.
-Earlier in the week I found a pair of bluebirds that were flying in and out of a new nestbox that an Arboretum staff member had placed on the hill.
+Earlier in the week I found a pair of bluebirds that were flying in and out of a new nest box that an Arboretum staff member had placed on the hill.
 I was pretty excited, because while bluebirds had nested in boxes I put up in 2005, they hadn't done so for over ten years.
 But the day before our walk the house builder emailed me to say that he saw a House Sparrow sitting on top of the box.
 Bummer!

 ![](/images/P1120950.jpg)

 Male House Sparrow.
-This non-native import is a menace to native cavity nest builders as they evict them from nestboxes, sometimes destroying eggs or nestlings in the process.
+This non-native import is a menace to native cavity nest builders as they evict them from nest boxes, sometimes destroying eggs or nestlings in the process.

-In the early years of the nestbox program at the Arboretum, House Sparrows were seldom a problem.
+In the early years of the nest box program at the Arboretum, House Sparrows were seldom a problem.
 In recent years however they have taken over most of the dozen or so boxes.
 I feared this had happened to my long sought after bluebirds, but was heading to the box with the group in hopes it hadn't.
 A local birding friend who joined the walk told me she had actually seen bluebirds on a box, but not the one I was heading for!
 We quickly re-directed to another box on the hill, which I thought was unused.
 Bingo!
 The Eastern Bluebirds had relocated to this box, and the group had good looks at the pair.

 ![](/images/P1130669.jpg)

-Male Eastern Bluebird guarding a nestbox
+Male Eastern Bluebird guarding a nest box

 Let's hope they are able to hold their new nesting site and successfully raise a family.